Breaking bad degeneracies with Love relations: Improving gravitational-wave measurements through universal relations: Robustness of Forecasts

 \section{Robustness of Forecasts}

-In previous sections we have made several assumptions to arrive at a forecast of how much improvement can be achieved in the measurement of various parameters.
-In this section we investigate the robustness of these forecasts by relaxing some of our assumptions, which includes the accuracy of $\lambdazero$, the ignorance of the Hubble tension, and the universality of the binary Love relations.
+In previous sections, we have made several assumptions to arrive at a forecast of how much improvement can be achieved in the measurement of various parameters.
+In this section, we investigate the robustness of these forecasts by relaxing some of our assumptions, which includes the accuracy of $\lambdazero$, the ignorance of the Hubble tension, and the universality of the binary Love relations.
 Because our main result is presented in terms of the improvements in 90\% CIs of BNS parameters, it is expected that a statistical uncertainty in $\lambdazero$ will widen the CIs in measurements that use binary Love relations and lead to weaker improvements than those presented in previous sections.
 However, as discussed in Sec.~\ref{sec:improve_dliota}, the improvements in $\dl$ and $\iota$ are primarily achieved by resolving the distance-inclination degeneracy, which appears as a large bias in many measurement cases.
-Therefore, we may expect that a systematic bias in $\lambdazero$ could affect our main conclusions too.
-This is also the reason why the uncertainties in $\hubble$ and the binary Love relation should be considered, despite the fact that these uncertainties are rather systematic biases instead of statistical errors.
+Therefore, we may expect that a systematic bias in $\lambdazero$ could affect our main conclusions, too.
+This is also the reason why we should consider the Hubble tension and the loss of universality with the binary Love relations---the former implies a bias in $\hubble$, and the latter implies a bias in the EOS.

 Another interesting factor that can affect our main results is the timing accuracy.
 The timing at GW detection is usually accurate but not made use of in the parameter estimation of CBCs.
-We will show that when the binary Love relations are used in parameter estimation, the timing information can impact the estimation of other parameters.
+We will show that, when the binary Love relations are used in parameter estimation, the timing information can impact the estimation of other parameters.

 We end this section with a discussion of the usefulness of Fisher analysis in this work.
-We will show that our work is an example in which a Fisher analysis fails because of the non-trivial geometry of the likelihood, and therefore a full posterior analysis using sampling methods is necessary to produce accurate forecasts.
+We will show that our work is an example in which a Fisher analysis fails because of the nontrivial geometry of the likelihood, and, therefore, a full posterior analysis using sampling methods is necessary to produce accurate forecasts.